10up/ElasticPress/readme.txt

 = 3.6.4 =

-**Note that the upcoming ElasticPress 4.0.0 release will remove built assets from the `develop` branch, will replace `master` with `trunk`, will build a stable release version including built assets into a `stable` branch, and will include a build script should you want to build assets from a branch.**  As such, please plan to update any references you have from `master` to either `stable` or `trunk` depending on whether you require built assets or not.
+**Note that the upcoming ElasticPress 4.0.0 release will remove built assets from the `develop` branch, will replace `master` with `trunk`, ~~will build a stable release version including built assets into a `stable` branch,~~ will add a zip with the plugin and its built assets in the GitHub release page, and will include a build script should you want to build assets from a branch.**  As such, please plan to update any references you have from `master` to ~~either `stable` or~~ `trunk` or to GitHub releases depending on whether you require built assets or not.

-Official PHP support is currently 5.6+.
-Minimum PHP version for ElasticPress 4.0.0 will be 7.0+.
+Minimum supported versions changes planned for ElasticPress 4.0.0:
+* Elasticsearch: from 5.0+ to 5.2+.
+* WordPress: from 3.7.1+ to 5.6+.
+* PHP: from 5.6+ to 7.0+.

 Added:
 * WP-CLI: New `get-mapping` command.
 Props [@tfrommen](https://github.com/tfrommen), [@felipeelia](https://github.com/felipeelia), and [@Rahmon](https://github.com/Rahmon).